A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
 Relatively low CRs tend to need to be raised more to work in 2E.

 ## TO DO
+  - 5 hazards/haunts/traps
-  - 6 unique creatures (in order of perceived build difficulty)
+  - 6 unique creatures
+    - The Hidden Beast - 16th level Vampire Sorceror
-    - The Thing From Beyond Time - suggest upgraded Wolf of Tindalos from book 4
+    - The Thing From Beyond Time - suggest Wolf of Tindalos from book 4 as one possible starting point
     - Most High Ceoptra - 18th level Lamia Oracle
-    - Khalib - 16th level Transmuter Wizard - suggest upscale Mokmurian / Ordikon
+    - Khalib - 17th level Transmuter Wizard - suggest upscale Mokmurian / Ordikon
     - Viorian Dekanti - 18th level Fighter
-    - The Hidden Beast - 15th level Vampire Sorceror
     - Karzoug - 20th level Transmuter Wizard - suggest upscale Khalib
-  - 5 hazards/haunts/traps
-  - xp & threat rating & encounter balance
+  - tweaking XP and encounter balance
   - treasure by level

 ## Party Level and Target Allocation of Treasure